OpenVPN 2.3.8 -- released on 2015.08.04 (Change Log)

 This release is also available in our own software repositories for Debian and Ubuntu, Supported architectures are i386 and amd64.
 For details. look here.

 Note that easy-rsa is no longer bundled with OpenVPN source code archives.
 To get it, visit the easy-rsa page on GitHub, or download it from our Linux software repositories.
+The Windows installers are bundled with OpenVPN-GUI - its source code is available on its project page and as tarballs on our alternative download server.

 WARNING: The Windows installers for these old releases may contain OpenSSL versions that have the heartbleed vulnerability or other serious security issues.
 You should not use any of these old OpenVPN Windows installers, unless you are absolutely sure it's safe in your use case.
 If you depend on an old OpenVPN version make sure you build the Windows binaries yourself and link them to an up-to-date OpenSSL version.